CertainTingz/JetAutomation/README.md

 ### TestNG Configuration

 The project uses TestNG for test execution.
 Configure your test suites in:
-- `testng.xml` - Main test configuration
+- `testng.xml` - Main test configuration (Browser selection)
 - `crossBrowserTesting.xml` - Cross-browser test configuration

 ### Browser Configuration

-Tests can be run on different browsers by setting system properties:
+Tests can be run on different browsers by setting system properties in testng.xml:
 - `browser` - Specify browser (chrome, firefox, safari, edge)

+Tests can also be run on different browsers by running commands like below:
 Example:
 ```
 mvn test -Dbrowser=firefox
+mvn test -Dbrowser=chrome
 ```